davideCaligola/experimentalRoboticsLab_assignment2/README.md

 - a proper Github SSH key setup (see [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for more information about it)

 The software has been tested in a machine with Linux Ubuntu 20.04 LTS.
-The package `assignment_2` makes use of the terminal [xterm](https://invisible-island.net/xterm/) to provide information via a separated console.
+The package `rosbot` makes use of the terminal [xterm](https://invisible-island.net/xterm/) to provide information via a separated console.
 In Ubuntu, it is possible to install it using the apt command:

 ```shell